tamazyanarsen/reactive-web-components/README.md

 ## When to Use RWC

 - Low-level but type-safe layer for Web Components without a heavy framework.
-- Signal-based reactivity (like Solid or Angular Signals) on top of the native DOM — but without their context restrictions.[8][6]
+- Signal-based reactivity (like Solid or Angular Signals) on top of the native DOM — but without their context restrictions.
 - Shared runtime across projects — vanilla apps, microfrontends, or integration into Angular/React via wrappers.
 - Compile-time safety in templates, slots, and event handlers.